mkashwin/unifiednamespace/02_mqtt-cluster/README.md

 microk8s helm3 search repo emqx

 # This command needs to be executed to have persistence available to the MQTT instances
-# Select the storage class available to your cluster openebs-hostpath, openebs-jiva-csi-default etc.
+# Select the storage class available to your cluster
-kubectl patch storageclass openebs-hostpath -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"true"}}}'
+microk8s kubectl apply -f - <<EOF
+kind: StorageClass
+apiVersion: storage.k8s.io/v1
+metadata:
+  name: mayastor-2
+parameters:
+  repl: '2'
+  protocol: 'nvmf'
+  ioTimeout: '60'
+  local: 'true'
+provisioner: io.openebs.csi-mayastor
+volumeBindingMode: WaitForFirstConsumer
+EOF
 ```
 > **Important Note:** Validate that you have the correct persistance storage class
-> By default when you install the openebs module for microk8s, you should get  "openebs-hostpath"
+> We are using mayastor which was installed as an addon
 > ```bash
 > # command to view the available storage classes.
 > kubectl get sc